okrauskopf/Flsun_V400/README.md

 Changes from Flsun's stock V400 files:

 - BED_MESH_PROFILE LOAD="default" added to the start code
-- The first extruder move from home is down to the edge of bed instead of center, changed in the start code
 - Combing off
 - Infill changed to Gyroid
 - Fan Speed takes it speed value from currently chosen filament instead of a fixed value